Kraligor/keyball-trackballPCB/README.md

-This fork includes KiCAD files for the trackball PCB.
+This fork includes KiCAD files and BOM for the trackball PCB.
 Should be possible to hand-solder with steady hands.
-BOM TBD, see schematics.
 Resistors and caps are 0603/1608, connector is 2.54.

 # Keyball Series